Pentillie work may solve mystery of its original owner

 The mausoleum was created in 1713, upon the death of Sir James, who had built the castle in 1698.

-Faithful staff obeyed his instructions but eventually buried his body, although the whereabouts is a mystery.'No reference'
+Faithful staff obeyed his instructions but eventually buried his body, although the whereabouts is a mystery.

 Sir James' will demanded that he should not be buried, but dressed in his best clothes, bound to a stout chair and placed with his books, wine and pipe.